Crypto Machines

 A feature of some CRC methods is that you can append zeros onto the input data and run the algorithm to get the CRC bits which are then used to replace the zeros.
 Now when the block that includes the data and appended CRC bits is run through the algorithm the result is a zero byte.

 The KY-57, SINCGARS and a number of other systems support the OTAR concept.
 The key being sent is encrypted with a Key Encryption Key (KEK) with equal to greater security than the key it's encrypting.
 The encrypted key (the black key) is sent over the air.
 Although anyone may receive the black key it does them no good without knowing the KEK.
-The receiving equipment decrypts the black key into a useable red key inside the equipment.
+The receiving equipment decrypts the black key into a usable red key inside the equipment.
 End use crypto equipment is designed in such a way that you can not get the red key as an output.
-Fill devices are designed to load and unload red or black keys.
+Fill devices are designed to load but not unload red or black keys.

 Fill Hardware

-The modern crypto equipment no longer used punched cards but the KOI-18 paper tape reader is still the most versatile in terms of supporting various key types since it does not have any built in protocol dependencies.
+The modern crypto equipment no longer uses punched cards but the KOI-18 paper tape reader is still the most versatile in terms of supporting various key types since it does not have any built in protocol dependencies.
 The two serial fill protocols are DS-101 and DS-102.
 Neither of the specs are in the public domain.

 MX-18290 Fill Device for early RT-1439 SINCGARS radios Hop set